hhoao/app_tabs/README.md

 ```

 ## Feature
-1. You can see the application window intuitively
+1. You can see the application window intuitively.
-2. Click tab to jump to the corresponding window immediately
+2. Click tab to jump to the corresponding window immediately or hide window for active tab.
-3. Click the Close button to close the window
+3. Click the Close button to close the window.

+If the extension has any problems or needs improvement, you can go to the extension home page to ask questions, I will have time to check and solve them.